couetilc/react-social-icons/README.md

 # TODO

+- the issue with tests when Typescript is enabled (although even that is unclear to me, the import situation with typescript), has rollup (or something) creating multiple instances of the register function, separated by appending "register$<num>" to the function name, each with their own DB in the closure.
+So there's an issue surrounding which copy of the DB is actually populated.
+I need to figure out why DB is not being treated as a singleton.

 - see if packaging / publishing can be used by outside project.
     - make puppeteer test against the distribution file
     - are there tests I can write that provide me confidence of my publishing flow, or at least if my distribution files can be successfully used once published?